 East Asia Cruises

-With a focus on China, Japan, and Korea, East Asian voyages often embark/debark in major cities like Shanghai, Beijing, Hong Kong, and Tokyo.
+With a focus on China, Japan, and Korea, East Asian voyages provide a variety of embark/debark options with cruises from Shanghai and cruises from Beijing in mainland China, plus cruises from Hong Kong, cruises from Tokyo (and Yokohama) and also cruises from Kobe.
 Ships then call on smaller outposts where you may visit culturally important sites or rural villages.
 There are a variety of UNESCO World Heritage Sites throughout the region as well as inspiring temples and shrines, castles and palaces, and beautiful natural landscapes.
 Tours to East Asia offer a fantastic split of exploration into ancient cultures as well as the opportunity to enjoy bustling modern cities.

 There is a lot of interest in East Asia right now so you’ll find itineraries as short as one night or as long as 15.
 Calls in Japan may include Hakodate, Hiroshima, Kagoshima, Kobe, Kochi, Okinawa, Osaka, Otaru, and Nagasaki.
 Taipei is a popular destination in Taiwan and in South Korea, you may visit Busan, Jeju, or Incheon.